Euretina Exam Information

 Myopia

 Please note: these subjects represent the 8 subsections of Euretina.
-Each subject will carry an equivalent weight in the overall judgement of a candidate’s final score.
+In the viva voce, each subject will carry an equivalent weight in the overall judgement of a candidate’s final score.

 Candidate Requirements